mauzware/THM-CTFs/Mustacchio.md

   barry@mustacchio:/tmp$ chmod +x /tmp/tail
   ```

-- That part is done, for the final we just have to execute that SUID `live_log` and after that execute `/tmp/bash -p` and BOOM!
+- That part is done, for the final blow we just have to execute that SUID `live_log` and after that execute `/tmp/bash -p` and BOOM!
 We are root!

   ```
   barry@mustacchio:/tmp$ cd /home/joe